Build the foundations for a happy life.

 • Yes!
 We offer secure, HIPAA compliant video Telehealth sessions.

 • We are located on the first floor of our building, however, our doorway is raised 4 inches off the ground, which could make it difficult for some mobility devices.
-Additionally, our parking lot does not have a dedicated handicap space.
+Additionally, our parking lot does not have a dedicated handicap space, but does have two curb-side parking spaces that provide adequate space on one side.